MAIF/shapash/docs/tutorials/tuto-plot02-contribution_plot.rst

-When you add predict information, you can see that the contribution of Ticket class for First and Second class seems to be different for people with Survive prediction(orange points), compared to others (grey points).
-The contributions for these two ticket classes can be correlated to the value of another characteristic
+When you add predict information, you can see that the contribution of *Ticket class* for *First class* and *Second class* seems to be different for people with *Survive* prediction (orange points), compared to others (grey points).
+The contributions for these two ticket classes can be correlated to the value of another characteristic.

-Shapash Webapp can help you refine your understanding of the model.
-You can indeed navigate between the local and the global contribution
+Shapash Webapp can help you to refine your understanding of the model.
+You can navigate between the local and the global contributions.

-For Third class, the 2 distributions seem close
+For Third class, the 2 distributions seem to be close.

 NB: Multiclass Case - This plot displays One Vs All plot

 Focus on a subset
 -----------------

-With selection params you can specify a list of index of people you wand to focus
+With *selection* param you can specify a list of index of people you want to focus on :

 .. code:: ipython